dmbarbour/wikilon/docs/AwelonLang.md

 ## Error Reporting

-We can represent errors by simply introducing an `(error)` annotation that cannot be directly removed by any rewrite rule.
-Hence, once `(error)` appears within a computation, that computation is stuck, and obviously so.
-Error values can be represented, such as `[(error)]`, and may be dropped or copied but not applied.
-This could be coupled with a comment like `["divide by zero"(error)]`.
-Errors in evaluation or static linking for a word should be raised to the attention of developers.
-We can also introduce a `(trace)` annotation to copy messages and values to a debug log.
+We can represent errors by simply introducing an `(error)` annotation that acts as an undefined word, unable to be further rewritten.
+Then, we can define words such as `divide-by-zero = (error)` to create explicit, named errors that never rewrite further.
+Error values can be expressed as `[(error)]`.
+Errors in the top-level of an evaluated definition should be reported to programmers, except in the trivial case.

 ## Static Typing